Bradley Cooper to take Broadway's 'Elephant Man' to London

-NEW YORK (Reuters) - Best actor Oscar nominee Bradley Cooper and the cast of “The Elephant Man” will be taking the hit Broadway play about a severely deformed man in Victorian England to the London stage this summer.
+NEW YORK, Jan 23 (Reuters) - Best actor Oscar nominee Bradley Cooper and the cast of “The Elephant Man” will be taking the hit Broadway play about a severely deformed man in Victorian England to the London stage this summer.

 Cooper, 40, has won rave reviews for his portrayal of John Merrick, a sideshow attraction because of his grotesque appearance, in the revival of the Bernard Pomerance play that opened on Broadway late last year for a limited run.